Individual Submission Summary

 Research Questions: Our poster presents evidence for the following research questions:

-1. What proportion of students attend districts affected by extreme weather events (storms, fires, floods, tornadoes)?
+1. Between 2010 and 2019, what proportion of districts were affected by extreme weather events (storms, floods, fires, tornadoes) each year?

 Addressing these research questions represents a foundational step toward developing a proactive tool that enables district and state policymakers to anticipate and effectively respond to disruptions from extreme weather.